CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thelidlesseye.md

 #### Resolving Strikes

 Strikes are resolved one at a time as decided by the defending player.
-When you choose a strike to resolve, determine all of the factors affecting the strike before the roll is made (see “The Strike Sequence” below).
+When you choose a strike to resolve, determine all of the factors affecting the strike before the roll is made (see “The Strike Sequence” on [page 33]()).
 To resolve a strike, the defender makes a roll (2D6) and adds his modified prowess:

  - If this result is greater than the strike’s prowess, the strike _fails_.
 Such a strike is defeated if its body attribute is “–” **or** if it has a body attribute and fails a body check.
  - If this result is equal to the strike’s prowess, the strike was _ineffectual_ (i.e., the strike is avoided but not defeated).